Why learn Spanish in India? What are the benefits associated with the language?

 Many famous Spanish singers are also known around the world, such as Luis Fonsi, Jennifer Lopez, Luis Miguel, Shakira, Alejandro Sanz, Joaquín Sabina, Enrique Iglesias, Carlos Santana, Ricky Martin, and many more.

 The Hispanic world has produced some of the greatest literary, artistic, theatre, and philosophical minds in human history.
-It has been the birthplace of numerous great and supremely talented writers for centuries.
+Moreover, it has been the birthplace of numerous great and supremely talented writers for centuries.

 The knowledge of Spanish will open up the world of Spanish theatre to you.